 After the Christmas story in Luke 2, the Bible tells of a young, twelve-year-old Jesus going with His parents to celebrate Passover in Jerusalem.
 As His parents were returning home after the celebration, they realized...Jesus wasn’t with them!
 They had lost Jesus in the midst of the celebration!
 Does the same thing happen to us at Christmas?
 How do we lose Jesus?
 There are five questions we need to ask ourselves.

 In what sense may we lose Jesus?

 It was not relationship that Mary and Joseph lost Jesus; it was fellowship.
 Mary was still His mother, Joseph still His earthly father.
 If you’re saved, you can never lose your relationship with Christ.
-In John 10:27, Jesus said, “My sheep hear My voice, and I know them and they follow Me: and I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of My hand.”
+In John 10:27-28, Jesus said, “My sheep hear My voice, and I know them and they follow Me.
+And I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand.”

 When do you receive eternal life?
 When you die?
 No, you get it when you believe!
 If you have eternal life, you can never lose it.
 If you lose it, then it wasn’t eternal!